discloud/legal/terms-en.md

 `5.7` Furthermore, you will **not hold Discloud liable** nor seek compensation if confidential materials are unintentionally disclosed as a result of a security failure or vulnerability in the execution of Services.

-`5.8` We have no obligation to store app content that exceeds your storage quotas.

-`5.9` Discloud assumes it may not have backup of certain data stored on its structure.
+`5.8` Discloud assumes it may not have backup of certain data stored on its structure.

 ## `6.` Property Rights